microprediction/microprediction/docs/residuals.md

 # How to use microprediction for ongoing model residual analysis
 Steps

-   1. Get permission from compliance

-   2. (optional) Rotate, obfuscate as you see fit, if necessary.

-   3. Publish model residuals (see [publishing docs](https://microprediction.github.io/microprediction/publish.html)
+   1. Publish model residuals (see [publishing docs](https://microprediction.github.io/microprediction/publish.html))

-   4. (optional) Submit a simple prediction, such as N(0,1), or whatever you believe your model residuals to be.
+   2. (optional) Submit a simple prediction, such as N(0,1), or whatever you believe your model residuals to be (see [prediction docs](https://microprediction.github.io/microprediction/predict.html)).

 That's all.
 Later, you can see how well the null hypothesis is performing on the leaderboards that will be created for your stream.
+If you consider model residuals proprietary, then by all means transform them first.
+And check with your compliance department.

 ## Brief explanation